seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab05-Deploy-&-Monitor-a-three-tier-traditional-application-to-Azure-cloud-platform/LabExercise-3.md

 In this lab, you have:

 + Registered the Microsoft.Insights and Microsoft.AlertsManagement resource providers
-+ Created and configured an Azure Log Analytics workspace and Azure Automation-based solutions
++ Created and configured an Azure Automation-based solutions
-+ Reviewed default monitoring settings of Azure virtual machines
++ Reviewed default monitoring settings of Azure resources
-+ Configured Azure virtual machine diagnostic settings
-+ Reviewed Azure Monitor functionality
-+ Reviewed Azure Log Analytics functionality
++ Collected and Viewed Azure resource logs